100+ video editing terms you need to know

 Transcode

-Transcode refers to the process of converting a video file from one type of code or format to another.
+Transcoding refers to the process of decoding, reformatting, and re-encoding a video file from one code or format to another.

 Transcribing

-Transcribing is the process of creating a transcript.
+Transcribing is the process of creating a text translation of your video’s audio track.

 Transcript

-A transcript is a written document that transfers audio dialogue into written words.
-This can be done by hand or through automated software.
+A transcript is a document where audio dialogue is written down in a text format.
+Usually these are done by hand or through automated software.

 Tripod